CLASS OF 2006

-Jack Tomarchio '69 is presently co-chair of the Buchanan Ingersoll Rooney PC Cybersecurity and Data Protection Group.
-From 2005-2008, Jack served in the United States Department of Homeland Security as Principal Deputy Under Secretary of Homeland Security for Intelligence and Analysis Operation.
-During his work at the Department of Homeland Security, he led the State and Local Program Office within the Office of Intelligence and Analysis and was responsible for overseeing deployment of intelligence officers to over 35 state and local intelligence fusion centers around the nation.
+Jack Tomarchio served in the United States Department of Homeland Security between 2005 and 2008 as Principal Deputy Under Secretary of Homeland Security for Intelligence and Analysis Operation.
+There, he led the State and Local Program Office within the Office of Intelligence and Analysis and was responsible for overseeing deployment of intelligence officers to over 35 state and local intelligence fusion centers around the nation.
 Jack served in the United States Army Judge Advocate General's Corps.
 For three years he also served as a Special Assistant to the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict in the Pentagon.
-Jack has a Master of Strategic Studies from the US Army War College, a Master of Governmental Administraton from the University of Pennsylvania, A J.D. from Vermont Law School, and a B.A. from the Pennsylvania State University.
+Jack has a Master of Strategic Studies from the US Army War College, a Master of Governmental Administration from the University of Pennsylvania, a J.D. from Vermont Law School, and a B.A. from the Pennsylvania State University.
 He is a retired Colonel in the US Army Reserve, having had a tour of duty in Saudi Arabia and Kuwait during Operation DESERT STORM and in Greneda during Operation URGENT FURY.
 Jack has provided numerous lectures, presentation, and articles on topics related to security and intelligence operations.

 CLASS OF 1967

-In February, 2014, Bill Kuharich was named Executive Chief of Staff for the Cleveland Browns a position he held until January, 2016.
-Bill previously served as Vice President of Player Personnel with the Kansas City Chiefs from 2000 to 2009.
-Prior to joining the Chiefs, he was with the New Orleans Saints where his roles evolved from Director/Player Personnel from 1986 through 1992, VP/Player Personnel from 1993 through 1996 and, ultimately, President/GM and COO of the Saints from 1997 through 1999.
+Bill Kuharic is widely esteemed as one the NFL’s best evaluators of talent.
+He the former Executive Chief of Staff for the Cleveland Browns, the former Vice President of Player Personnel with the Kansas City Chiefs, and the former President/GM and COO of the New Orlean Saints.
 After attending Waldron Academy Bill went on to study at Malvern Preparatory School and Deerfield Academy.
 He received his BA in History from Middlebury College in Vermont and his MEd from St. Lawrence University.
-He and his wife Betsy have three daughters, Megan, Alexis and Kelli.
-Kuharich is widely esteemed as one the NFL’s best evaluators of talent.

 CLASS OF 1935